 Tough and reliable are words used most to describe this ultralight, and in all of the reviews I have seen, not one has said that the big got away.
 The Daiwa SS700 was always up to the task.

-If you are looking for the toughest, most capable and longest casting ultralight reel out there, at a price that can’t be beat, the Daiwa SS700 Tournament Ultralight Spinning Reel should be at the top of everyone’s list and is our pick for the best ultralight reel.
+If you are looking for the toughest, most capable and longest casting ultralight spinning reel out there, at a price that can’t be beaten.
+The Daiwa SS700 Tournament Ultralight Spinning Reel should be at the top of everyone’s list and is our pick for the best ultralight reel.

 Bonus Reel — Abu-Garcia MAX Ultralight Spinning Combo

-Before there was carbon fiber, before there was graphite, and before there were modern resins, there was steel, aluminum and plastic.
+Before there was carbon fiber, before there was graphite, and before there were modern resins, there was steel, aluminum, and plastic.
 These were the 3 basic components of all fishing reels, and they all caught fish.
-We are sometimes jaded into thinking we have to get the newest and best rods and reels to bring home dinner, and many of us are willing to pay for them too.
-Sure, if you have deep pockets and want to go all-out with your fishing equipment, by all means, go for it.
-But if fun, catching fish and having a good time doing so is all that really matters, a reel like the Abu-Garcia 101 Ultralight will catch as many fish as any of them, and because this is a retro reel, you can get one for pennies on the dollar.
+We are sometimes jaded into thinking we have to get the newest and best rods and reels to bring home dinner, and many of us are willing to pay for them, too.
+Sure, if you have deep pockets and want to go all-out with your ultralight fishing gear, by all means, go for it.
+But if fun, catching fish and having a good time doing so is all that really matters.
+A reel like the Abu-Garcia 101 Ultralight will catch as much fish as any of them, and because this is a retro reel, you can get one for pennies on the dollar.